dldc-packages/formi/README.md

 # 📄 Formi

-> A type-safe form tp manipulate FormData
+> A type-safe tool to manipulate FormData